larsreed/jsonschemadocs/README.md

 The schema, without the documentation and ignored properties, can be recreated for use in e.g. external validators, like this:

-`java -jar jsondoc.jar SCHEMA /path/to/input/myExtendedSchema.json > myBasicSchema.json`
+`java -jar jsonschemadocs.jar SCHEMA /path/to/input/myExtendedSchema.json > myBasicSchema.json`

 If the definition `strict=true` is provided together with SCHEMA, an `additionalProperties: false`-clause is added to all `properties` in the schema, likewise, `additionalItems: false` is added to besides any "items" within an array.